frappe/frappe_docs/frappe_docs/www/docs/user/en/python-api/routing-and-rendering.md

 ## Path Resolver

 Once the request reaches to website router from `app.py` it is passed through the path resolver.

+Path Resolver does following operations:

+1. Tries to resolve any possible redirect for an incoming request path.
+Path resolver gets redirect rules for [`website_redirects` hook](/docs/user/en/python-api/hooks#website-redirects) and `Web Route Redirect` list.
+1. Resolves to route to get the final endpoint based on rules from [website_routing_rules hook](http://frappe_docs:8000/docs/user/en/python-api/hooks#website-route-rules) and dynamic route set in documents of DocType with `has_web_view` enabled.
-Path resolver gets the incoming request path and passes it through all available [Page Renderers](#standard-page-renderers) to check which page renderer can render the given path.
+1. Once the final endpoint is obtained it is passed through all available [Page Renderers](#standard-page-renderers) to check which page renderer can render the given path.
 First page renderer to return `True` for `can_render` request will be used to render the path.

+**Example PageRenderer class**:

 ```py
 from frappe.website.page_renderers.base_renderer import BaseRenderer